 What is tinnitus?

 Tinnitus, from the Latin word tinnire (to ring), is the perception of sound generated in the head.
-Tinnitus (pronounced "TIN-ni-tus") is not a disorder or disease – it is a symptom of an underlying condition.
+Tinnitus (say TIN-ni-tus or tin-NI-tus) is not a disorder or disease – it is a symptom of an underlying condition.
 Tinnitus ranges in severity from a temporary inconvenience to a chronic, lifestyle-threatening condition.

 Tinnitus can start abruptly but usually comes on gradually.
-It may be continuous or may come and go.
+It may be continuous or may fluctuate (come and go).

 Most people with tinnitus have some form of hearing loss, even though they may not recognize it.
 If the causes of hearing loss are temporary, the tinnitus often goes away.